How to Get Out of Factoring In 10 Steps

 5) Plan any product migration

-If any of the product changes mentioned above would help solve your problems or take your business towards its goal of leaving invoice finance it is important that you plan the movement between the products.
+If any of the product changes mentioned above would help solve your problems or take your business towards its goal of leaving invoice finance you must plan the movement between the products.

 You might want to consider moving to a business loan as an alternative.